dyfault-eth/stables-discord-bot/README.md

 install node v+18

-## To start the bot
+### To start the bot
-run in command line
+run in command line to the root directory

 `node index.js`